InTAct: Interval-based Task Activation Consolidation for Continual Learning: Implementation Details

 \paragraph{Code and Reproducibility.}

-For experiments involving prompt-based architectures, we build directly on the official implementation of CODA-Prompt, and we adapt the DomainNet DIL task handlers from the KAC GitHub repository.
-To ensure strict reproducibility and a fair comparison with reported baselines, we match the software environment used in CODA-Prompt, including the same \texttt{timm} version (0.4.12), which is essential to ensure identical pretrained ViT weights.
-Our method \our{} is integrated into this codebase without modifying the underlying prompt selection or training routines.
+For experiments involving prompt-based architectures, we build directly on the official implementation of CODA-Prompt, and we adapt the DomainNet DIL task handlers from the KA-Prompt GitHub repository.
+To ensure strict reproducibility and a fair comparison with reported baselines, we match the software environment used in CODA-Prompt, including the same \texttt{timm} version (0.9.7), which is essential to ensure identical pretrained ViT weights.
+Our method \our{} is integrated into the CODA-Prompt codebase without modifying the underlying prompt selection or training routines.